It should go without saying that your brakes are among the most important components on your bike.

 All brake pads are regarded as a ‘consumable component’, meaning they will wear over time and require replacement.
 Old or over-worn brake pads will not work properly, so compromising safety, or may even cause damage to your bike, so it’s worthwhile to be aware of your brake pads and to check them regularly for wear.

-If you don’t want to read our best brake pads buying guide, you can go directly to the relevant product pages via the links below:
+If you don’t want to read our best brake pads buying guide, you can go directly to the relevant product pages via the link below:

 There are two main types of brake pads, reflecting the two main categories of cycle brake systems – rim brakes and disc brakes.